MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/groups-remove-assignment.md

 ---

-# Remove role assignments from a group in Microsoft Entra ID
+# Remove role assignments in Microsoft Entra ID

-This article describes how an IT admin can remove Microsoft Entra roles assigned to groups.
+This article describes how an IT admin can remove Microsoft Entra role assignments.
 In the Microsoft Entra admin center, you can remove both direct and indirect role assignments to a user.
 If a user is assigned a role by a group membership, remove the user from the group to remove the role assignment.

 ## Prerequisites